kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer jornal
+## 06-04-2025
+- I made some refactorings in the CanvasRenderer in the OSRE-Repo
+- The main page of the Open-Collective page got an update

 ## 06-03-2025
 - I wrote my first Scratch allocator, which can be used for all kind of classes by using implplacement new / deletes.
 - Today I tried the google library benchmark to play with performance tests in assimp.